-- The Head of Safeguarding will ask for a written factual statement (using the Safeguarding Concern Reporting Form) from the person making the report - this must be signed and dated or a completed online version using the MyConcern reporting platform - If any statement has been made by the child, this should be reported in the child's own words.
+- The Head of Safeguarding will require a comprehensive report completed on My Concern or if untrained in its use, a written factual statement using the Safeguarding Concern Reporting Form from the person making the report which must be signed and dated accordingly. - If any statement has been made by the child, this should be reported in the child's own words.
 These reports should be confined to facts and should not include any opinion, interpretation or judgement - If the report involves an allegation about a member of staff, this will be referred to the Designated Officer for Safeguarding at Cardiff Children's Social Care within 24 hours or as soon as practicable - Otherwise, if abuse is suspected, the Head of Safeguarding will contact Children's Social Care where the incident occurred or where the child lives.
-Children's Social Care may involve the police - The Head of Safeguarding will notify the FA Safeguarding Team, the English Football League and the Football Association of Wales using the Affiliated Football Referral Form within 24 hours or as soon as practicable - The Head of Department, the Head of Communications and the Head of HR will be informed of the referral - The parents/carers of the child will be contacted as soon as possible following advice from Children's Social Care or the Police - The Designated Safeguarding Officer or line manager will ensure that any child concerned is immediately removed from any possible risk of harm - Once Children's Social Care has been informed and the incident accepted as a referral or notification, the Head of Safeguarding will notify the Club's Chief Executive Officer and Senior Safeguarding Lead in writing - All information will be dealt with confidentially and shared only with the people on a need-toknow or who-must-know basis - If the Head of Safeguarding is implicated, the Club's Chief Executive Officer and Head of HR should be contacted who will inform Children's Social Care in line with the procedure in this section
+Children's Social Care may involve the police - The Head of Safeguarding will notify the FA Safeguarding Team, the English Football League and the Football Association of Wales using the Affiliated Football Referral Form within 24 hours or as soon as practicable - The Head of Department, the Head of Communications and the Head of HR will be informed of the referral - The parents/carers of the child will be contacted as soon as possible following advice from Children's Social Care or the Police - The Designated Safeguarding Officer or line manager will ensure that any child concerned is immediately removed from any possible risk of harm - Once Children's Social Care has been informed and the incident accepted as a referral or notification, the Head of Safeguarding will notify the Club's Chief Executive Officer and Senior Safeguarding Lead in writing - All information will be dealt with confidentially and shared only with the people on a need-toknow or who-must-know basis - If the Head of Safeguarding is implicated, the Club's Chief Executive Officer and Head of HR should be contacted who will inform Children's Social Care in line with the procedure in this section.